reduxjs/redux/packages/action-listener-middleware/README.md

 ## API Reference

-`createActionListenerMiddleware` lets you add listeners by providing an action type and a callback, lets you specify whether your callback should run before or after the action is processed by the reducers, and gives you access to `dispatch` and `getState` for use in your logic.
-Callbacks can also unsubscribe.
+`createActionListenerMiddleware` lets you add listeners by providing a "listener callback" containing additional logic, a way to specify when that callback should run based on dispatched actions or state changes, and whether your callback should run before or after the action is processed by the reducers.

+The middleware then gives you access to `dispatch` and `getState` for use in your listener callback's logic.
+Callbacks can also unsubscribe to stop from being run again in the future.

 Listeners can be defined statically by calling `listenerMiddleware.addListener()` during setup, or added and removed dynamically at runtime with special `dispatch(addListenerAction())` and `dispatch(removeListenerAction())` actions.